 Dumping hard rubbish or electrical items on verges, in street gutters or on vacant land is illegal!
-A maximum penalty of up to $5,000 may be applied for an offence of this kind.
 Please report any illegal dumping to the Council on 08 8366 4555.

 This new service replaces the annual kerbside collection that previously occurred each August/September.

 Bookings can now be made directly with East Waste on 08 8347 5111.

 A scheduled collection date will be provided by East Waste at the time of booking